Explore Derry: The Ultimate Guide to the Walled City

 Why is Derry famous?

-Derry is renowned for its role in the Northern Irish Civil Rights Movement, and is home to Bogside wall murals depicting its history of conflict.
-It is also celebrated for its vibrant culture, offering Irish traditional music, pubs, restaurants and more.
+Derry is renowned for its role in the Northern Irish Civil Rights Movement and is home to Bogside wall murals depicting its history of conflict.
+It is also celebrated for its vibrant culture, offering traditional Irish music, pubs, restaurants, and more.

 Is Derry Catholic or Londonderry?